Fintan-contents/coding-standards/en/java/java-style-guide.md

 ### <a name="no7-15">7.15.Use text blocks to define multi-line strings</a>

-When defining multi-line strings, consider using text blocks introduced in Java 15.
+When defining multi-line strings, consider using text blocks officially introduced in Java 15.

 A text blocks begins with `"""` (three double-quote) followed by a line break and ends with `"""`.
 Within text blocks, following features are available.